mgoldcoin/mgold/technical-details/waves-contracts-language-description.md

 ## Creating and deploying a script manually

 Without `Waves Client` or any API libraries.
-We will try to make manually a simple 2FA here.
+We will try to make manually a simple multisig 2 of 2 here.

 Assumptions:
 1. We have own node.
 For example, it has the `example.org` domain